Australia and Japan in court battle over whaling

 JAPANESE PRIDE

-"Japan is proud of its tradition of living in harmony with nature and of utilising living resources while respecting their sustainability," he said.
+"Japan is proud of its tradition of living in harmony with nature and of utilizing living resources while respecting their sustainability," he said.

 Earlier this week, Japanese diplomat Noriyuki Shikata said the research was sustainable.